jsmith982004/trial/README.md

-# Geo-Intelligent Auto Catalog System Full Code
+# Geo-Intelligent Auto Catalog System — Full Implementation

+## Core Design Principle

+> **Generated top products are kept internally, but the visible/output list is the catalogue-matched subset only.**

+This means:

+1. Build nearby-shop frequency products from real registered shops
+2. Generate category-wise candidates using Gemini AI (category-aware: fresh vs packaged)
+3. Keep that full generated result internally
+4. **Match generated items against the master catalogue (Postgres `product` table)**
+5. **Return only matched catalogue products to frontend**

+Because of this, **frontend does not need changes** — backend always returns valid catalogue products.

+---

 ## Rollout Plan

-This implementation should be executed in **2 phases**.
+This implementation is split into **2 phases**.

 ### Phase 1: Testing Only For Single Pincode `560100`